krshirkoohi/Loan-Default-Data-Analysis/README.md

 ### Abstract
 A loan default occurs when a borrower fails to make necessary payments on their debt.
 We will investigate quantitative factors which contribute to a borrower being unable to pay back a loan, using exploratory data analysis.
 We’ll use these findings to determine whether to approve future loan applications.

+### Aims and objectives
+The task is to perform an EDA on the data set to uncover patterns and trends.
+We’ll answer the following questions
+- What makes a good borrower versus a bad one?
+- What variables can we control to reduce the likelihood of defaults?
+- What are the limitations of the data?

+### Methodology
+A data set of 100 loans in CSV format was loaded into Python using the Pandas module.
+The data was cleaned, and transformed to remove redundant columns, and remaining columns were sorted into categorical and numerical sub sets `df_cat` and `df_num`.

+Within these sub sets, the fundamental statistics were obtained, and univariate and bivariate analysis was conducted to investigate `not_fully_paid`, the status of a default on a loan.